Answers To Frequently Asked Questions About Family Law

 When you and your spouse divorce, there will be decisions made about the custody, care and support for the children.
 If you never married or you are a same-sex couple where only one of you is the legal parent, you may need to first establish your parental rights.
 There court will encourage you and your co-parent to try to resolve these issues together.
 If you are unable to come to an agreement regarding custody, parenting time and related matters on your own, then the judge will make decisions for you both.
 In a contested matter, the judge may rely on experts to make his or her decision.
 Experts can be costly and take a great deal of time.
 There is no guarantee that the expert’s opinion will be in your favor.
 You lose control of the outcome.
 It is in your best interest to reach a negotiated agreement whenever possible.

 Both parents have a financial obligation to support their children.
 In New Jersey, the courts generally use the New Jersey Child Support Guidelines.
 This is a calculation that is based on statistics as to how much families in similar financial situations spend on the children.
 Parents can agree to a child support amount that they both believe is in the best interest of the children, even if it is not the same as the Child Support Guidelines.

 There may be alimony in your case.
-If there is a significant difference in your earnings and that of your spouse, it is likely.
-The amount and term of alimony is determined by a number of factors.
-Each case is different and it is fact dependent.
+If there is a significant difference between your earnings and that of your spouse, it is likely.
+The amount and duration of alimony are determined by a number of factors.
+Each case is different and fact-dependent.
 You should consult with an attorney to discuss the possibility of alimony and how that is determined.

-A prenuptial agreement is a contract you and your future spouse make to set out how assets and finances will be handled in the event of a divorce.
+A prenuptial agreement is a contract you and your future spouse make to set out how assets will be divided in the event of a divorce.